Homeschool Day at Fort Ticonderoga

 12:00-4:00 The Heroic Corn Maze!
 Explore Fort Ticonderoga’s six-acre corn maze.
 Find your way through both phases of this maze.
 Try out the “Engineer a Fort Quest” and place your name on the wall of fame!
 Last entry at 3:30.

 9:30-5:00--Explore the Kings Garden!
 Roll up your sleeves and help the gardeners, or just experience the beauty of the gardens.
-We also have suggestions for self-guided activities in the gardens posted in the kiosk across from the Chicken Coop.
+We also have suggestions for self-guided activities in the gardens posted in the garden kiosk.

 North Country History Day

 The National History Day® program provides homeschool families with an excellent opportunity for project-based learning.
 Students create projects based on an annual theme and compete at the regional, state, and national level.